virtual-labs/exp-adder-circuit-iiith/experiment/procedure.md

 * Drag the second XOR gate and connect its inputs with CarryIn input bit and the output point of the first XOR gate.
 Connect its output point with Sum output bit.
 * Drag the first AND gate and connect its inputs with CarryIn input bit and the output point of the first XOR gate.
 * Drag the second AND gate and connect its inputs with A and B inputs.
-* Drag the first XOR gate and connect its inputs with output points of the two AND gates.
+* Drag the third XOR gate and connect its inputs with output points of the two AND gates.
 Connect its output point with CarryOut output bit.
 * Click on "Simulate" and observe the values of Sum and Carry for different input values of A,B and CarryIn.

 ## Observations -